Linaro/website/_posts/current/blog/2024-01-16-subkeys-in-op-tee-part-1.md

 ---
 layout: post
-title: Subkeys in OP-TEE part I
+title: "Subkeys in OP-TEE part I "
 description: Up to now, Trusted Applications (TAs) for OP-TEE could be signed and later verified by a single certificate.
 When multiple vendors are involved though having a single signer doesn’t scale well.
 In this blog, we will